AmarceQ/holbertonschool-low_level_programming/README.md

-README for C proyect in Holberton
+README for C proyect in Holberton School